Rod Keller

 Major General Rodney Frederick Leopold Keller CBE (2 October 1900 – 21 June 1954) was a Canadian Army officer who rose to divisional-level command in the Second World War.
 He commanded the 3rd Canadian Infantry Division which was assigned to take Juno Beach during the D-Day invasion.

 Background

-Rod Keller was born in England and moved to Kelowna, British Columbia around 1902.
+Rod Keller was born in England and moved to Kelowna, British Columbia, around 1902.
 Keller left BC and entered the Royal Military College in Kingston, Ontario, in the last years of the First World War.
-Upon graduating, he joined the Princess Patricia's Canadian Light Infantry, one of the regiments of the Canadian Permanent Force, the full-time professional army.
-Like many other promising Canadian officers of that era, he attended Staff College, Camberley in England.
+Upon graduating, he joined Princess Patricia's Canadian Light Infantry, one of the regiments of the Canadian Permanent Force, the full-time professional army.
+Like many other promising Canadian officers of that era, he attended Staff College, Camberley, in England.